PHP Settings

 Notes

-2. Make sure that the web server user have read/write access to the folder.
-Unlike upload folder, this folder should be local.
-AWS S3 bucket should NOT be used.
+1. Make sure that the web server user have read/write access to the folder.
+Unlike upload folder, this folder must be local.

-3. The path is relative to project folder.
-Use slashes "/" as path delimiter, no leading slash. e.g. If the project folder of your website is D:\websites\myproject and you enter "logs/" in this textbox, the folder for the log file will be D:\websites\myproject\logs.
+2. The path is relative to project folder.
+Use slashes `/` as path delimiter, no leading slash. e.g. If the project folder of your website is _D:\websites\myproject_ and you enter `%kernel.project_dir%/logs` in this textbox, the folder for the log file will be _D:\websites\myproject\logs_.

 Audit Trail